bitrise-io/devcenter/_articles/en/infrastructure/available-stacks.md

 ![](/img/stack-selector.png)

-After selecting the Stack you want to use, you'll see a short description of the stack with an additional link to learn more about that specific Stack (e.g. to see what tools are preinstalled, and which versions, on the selected Stack).
+After selecting the Stack you want to use, you'll see a short description of the stack with an additional link to learn more about that specific one (e.g. to see what tools are preinstalled, and which versions, on the selected Stack).

 {% include message_box.html type="important" title="Make sure you hit the `Save` button" content=" The Stack won't be used until you click the `Save` button! "%}